arkalab/tropiiify/README.md

 ## Usage

-Select the items you want to add to your IIIF collection (or none if you want to include all items) and select File > Import > tropiiify.
+Select the items you want to add to your IIIF collection (or none if you want to include all items) and select File > Export > tropiiify.
 You will be prompted to select a destination folder where the exported files will be saved.
 The plugin will then create IIIF manifests for each Tropy item, create a collection with all manifests, and tile the images so they can be zoomed in efficiently.

 ## Export templates